 Since 1983, PIH has authorized PHAs to apply for permission to demolish or dispose of (sell) public housing units under Section 18 of the "Housing Act."
-In 1995, Congress ended the requirement that PHAs replace, on a one-for-one basis, public housing lost through demolition or disposition.
+This policy was made significantly more damaging in 1995 when Congress ended the requirement that PHAs replace, on a one-for-one basis, public housing lost through demolition or disposition.
 In 2016, PIH reported a net loss of more than 139,000 public housing units due to demolition or disposition since 2000, not including all of the public housing units lost as a result of HOPE VI.

-A PHA must apply to PIH's Special Applications Center (SAC) to demolish or dispose of public housing.
+A PHA must apply to PIH's Special Applications Center (SAC) to demolish or dispose of public housing under Section 18.
 The application must certify that the PHA has described the demolition or disposition in its Annual PHA Plan and that the description in the application is identical.
 Advocates should challenge an application that is significantly different.
 PHAs should not re-rent units when they turn over while PIH is considering an application.
 The information in this article is primarily from the regulations 24 CFR 970.